shdown/luastatus/README.md

   * `plugin`: a string with the name of a *plugin* (see below) you want to receive data from.
 If it contains a slash, it is treated as a path to a shared library.
-If it does not, the program tries to load `<plugin>.so` from the directory configured at the build time (CMake `PLUGINS_DIR` variable, defaults to `${CMAKE_INSTALL_PREFIX}/lib/luastatus/plugins`).
+If it does not, luastatus tries to load `<plugin>.so` from the directory configured at the build time (CMake `PLUGINS_DIR` variable, defaults to `${CMAKE_INSTALL_PREFIX}/lib/luastatus/plugins`).